 3. Dive or snorkel with sea turtles

 Sea turtles are protected in Hawaii, so you can find them everywhere!
 I've seen a sea turtles everytime I've gone diving, and even a few times when I've gone snorkeling in Maui.
-Some great places to snorkel are Honolulu Bay and Wailea.
+Some great places to snorkel are Honolulu Bay, Wailea, and Kihei.
 You can also easily book a tour to snorkel or dive.
 Maui Dive Shop were top notch!
 They prepped all our supplies for us, as well as a great spread for breakfast and lunch.
 I'd highly recommend them.

 4. Splurge on lunch or dinner at Mama’s Fish House

 If you're going to splurge on a great meal (or many!), make a rezzie at Mama's Fish House.
 It's crazy expensive but it's the best meal I've ever had on the island!
 And I've been to Maui four times.
 To give you an idea it's around $50 a plate, $18 a drink.